 - 1.2.1 The S36 Consent and Marine Licences contain a variety of conditions that must be discharged through approval by the Scottish Ministers prior to the commencement of offshore construction.
-One such requirement is the approval a Construction Method Statement (CMS), the purpose of which is to set out offshore construction procedures and good working practices. - 1.2.2 The relevant conditions setting out the requirement for a CMS for approval, and which are to be discharged by this CMS, are set out in full in Table 1.1. - 1.2.3 It should be noted that this CMS is intended to provide full details to allow the complete discharge of the relevant S36 condition (Wind Farm construction) and the discharge of the OfTW Marine Licence only in so far as it relates to the offshore substation platforms (or offshore transformer modules (OTMs)). - 1.2.4 A separate CMS will be prepared for the remainder of the OfTW (i.e. the installation of the export cables) and subsequently submitted for approval by the Scottish Ministers.
+One such requirement is the approval a Construction Method Statement (CMS), the purpose of which is to set out offshore construction procedures and good working practices. - 1.2.2 The relevant conditions setting out the requirement for a CMS for approval, and which are to be discharged by this CMS, are set out in full in Table 1.1. - 1.2.3 It should be noted that this CMS is intended to provide full details to allow the complete discharge of the relevant S36 Consent condition (Wind Farm construction) and the discharge of the OfTW Marine Licence condition only in so far as it relates to the offshore substation platforms (or offshore transformer modules (OTMs)). - 1.2.4 A separate CMS has been prepared for the remainder of the OfTW assets (i.e. the installation of the export cables).